mmaxs/uvcc/doc/src/Introduction.md

 referencing this handle is destroyed.
 If the handle is not "active" the destroy callback runs synchronously as part of the variable's destructor.

-For the other two classes (`uv::request` and `uv::loop`) the callbacks are uvcc specific feature and they are executed as part of the variable's destructor.
+For the other two classes (`uv::request` and `uv::loop`) the callbacks are a uvcc specific feature and they are executed as part of the variable's destructor.